 Like the famous hot dog spot in Reykjavik, Trekroneren is a bit of an institution in Bergen.
 For over 70 years, this kiosk in the city center has been serving fabulous sausages to people at all hours of the day (it’s open until 4am on weekends).
 Its longevity should tell you something about how good it is.

 The selection ranges from traditional frankfurters and bratwurst to wild game sausage.
 We opted for the reindeer (because, Norway) and currywurst varieties topped with curry sauce and raw onions.
 Our breath probably wasn’t very good, but the sausages certainly were.
 So good, in fact, that we went back twice.
 You can’t beat an $8 meal in Norway.

 Take a fjord tour

 Surrounded by fjords, Bergen is the perfect place to catch a ferry to explore the natural wonders of Norway.
-Several cruise companies leave from the center of Bergen.
+Several cruise companies leave from the center of the city.
 From here, you can visit the beautiful Sognefjord, head to Baroniet Rosendal—the smallest castle in the country—or start the famous Norway in a Nutshell train and fjord journey.

 Visit the unexpected Leprosy Museum